mrsteele/contentful-big-data/README.md

 ## About

+Have you ever made a CDA request to Contentful, assuming you got all the data, only to later found out you had a total of 1001 entries and Contentful only supports 1000?

 This module is used to wrap around Contentful's CDA and GraphQL to make the most effective use of both of the APIs to perform powerful searches and more conservative response selectors.

+### Disclaimers

+1. I do not work for Contentful.
+I am a developer who professionally and personally use the service and this is something I was seeing as a "missing link" to get the services to work right.
+2. Use at your own risk.
+Contentful has limitations on how many API requests you can do in any given period.
+If you are charged for overages I recommend you pay attention to how you use this tool as it is meant to do a lot of queries.

 ## Usage